TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 In this section, we will learn how to read email using the built-in newsreader named Gnus.
-Later, we will learn about NotMuch, which is a more advanced system.
+Note that there is a more advanced package named NotMuch that I recommend, but it requires external tools to setup while Gnus is simpler to demonstrate.

 Add your IMAP server authentication to `~/.authinfo.gpg`: